Morphisms of Berkovich curves and the different function

 By a {\em contraction} of a genus graph $\Gamma$ we mean an operation of one of the following two types:

 (1) If $v$ is a leaf of genus 0 and $e$ is the edge incident to $v$ then one can remove $v$ and $e$ from $\Gamma$.

-(2) If $v$ is a vertex of genus 0 and valence 2, one can remove $v$ and replace the two edges with endpoint $v$ by a single edge.
+(2) If $v$ is a vertex of genus 0 and valence 2 and $v$ is not the only vertex of $\Gamma$, then one can remove $v$ and replace the two edges with endpoint $v$ by a single edge.

 \begin{remark} (i) Combinatorial contractions correspond to blowing down unstable rational components in the closed fiber of a semistable $\kcirc$-curve.
-Equivalently, it corresponds to an operation of decreasing a (non-minimal) skeleton of a nice compact curve.
+Equivalently, such a contraction corresponds to an operation of decreasing a (non-minimal) skeleton of a nice compact curve.

 (ii) Any contraction preserves both the topological type of $\Gamma$ and the set of positive genus vertices; in particular, it preserves the genus of $\Gamma$. \end{remark}